vitalif/vitastor/README.md

 with proper hardware which is ~10 times faster than other popular SDS's like Ceph or internal systems of public clouds.

-Vitastor supports QEMU, NBD, NFS protocols, OpenStack, Proxmox, Kubernetes drivers.
+Vitastor supports QEMU, NBD, NFS protocols, OpenStack, OpenNebula, Proxmox, Kubernetes drivers.
 More drivers may be created easily.

 Read more details below in the documentation.